Freetz/freetz/make/README.md

     A netcat clone with ipv6 support.

   * **[ncftp 3.2.6 (binaries only)](../docs/make/ncftp.md)<a id='ncftp'></a>**<br>
     NcFTP is a free program that use the File Transfer Protocol.
-The purpose of ncftp is to provide a powerful and flexible
+The purpose of ncftp is to provide a powerful and flexible interface to the Internet standard File Transfer Protocol.
+Although the program appears to be rather spartan, you'll find that ncftp has a wealth of valuable performance and usage features.
+The program was designed with an emphasis on usability, and it does as much as it can for you automatically so you can do what you expect to do with a file transfer program, which is transfer files between two interconnected systems.
+WWW: http://www.ncftp.com/ncftp/
      - [Was ist NcFTP?](../docs/make/ncftp.md#was-ist-ncftp)
      - [Wozu kann NcFTP benutzt werden?](../docs/make/ncftp.md#wozu-kann-ncftp-benutzt-werden)
      - [Wie installiere ich NcFTP?](../docs/make/ncftp.md#wie-installiere-ich-ncftp)